LiamD88/milestone-project-1-eminem/TESTING.md

 3. Paragraphs

-    * I played around a lot with this positiong the paragraphs in different ways and testing the responsiveness through developer tools.
+    * I played around a lot with this positioning the paragraphs in different ways and testing the responsiveness through developer tools.
 I centered the text and changed the font style.
 It          displays perfectly in mobile view.
 I have an issue with it on larger screen sizes where it has left a small amount of space visible under the image at the top left of screen.
     * I tested its responsiveness around the images and it fits nicely on all devices but again can have a slight issue on XL screen sizes.

-4. Center image
+4. Center Image

     * This was added late in the project and was used to break up the paragraph text.
 I set it in a container and it fits nicely on the page and in other device sizes, checked again with           developer tools.

 5. Bottom Right Image

     * Again initially this was implemented with a float right class and I didn't like how it responded with different screen sizes.
 I ultimately placed it at the bottom of the paragraphs and       tested with developer tools and now fits nicely from mobile up.
-Opacticy was changed with a class as I felt it sat better on page.
+Opacity was changed with a class as I felt it sat better on page.

 6. Footer